YSgogogo/Gender-bias-in-AI-mediated-economic-decisions/README.md

 # Gender-bias-in-AI-mediated-economic-decisions
-The repository contains data and code for the project
+The repository contains data analysis for the project

-We are using Python to get the data and MATLAB to analyze the data.
+We are using MATLAB to analyze the data.

 For the folders Baseline, Fair, Self-interested, Socially appropriate.
 They have the same structure.

-In each folder, it contains two sub-folders: Obtain_the_data and Analysis_of_the _data.

-Obtain_the_data contain two py. files, one is to obtain the data from ChatGPT and record their responses.
-Another py. file called Extraction is to transfer ChatGPT’s responses to the data and the data is saved in the Analysis_of_the_data folder for our analysis purpose.

-In Analysis_of_the_data folder:

 1.The file 'ChatGPT_4o_distribution_give' generates the figure of distribution of AI’s decision in the give framing.